rkuo/LearningKubernetes/learningKubernetesOnGcloud.md

 Generating public/private rsa key pair.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /Users/rkuo/.ssh/google_compute_engine.
+Your identificationtion has been saved in /Users/rkuo/.ssh/google_compute_engine.
 Your public key has been saved in /Users/rkuo/.ssh/google_compute_engine.pub.
 The key fingerprint is:
 ...